browserengineering/book/book/scheduling.md

         self.measure.close()
 ```

-Naturally you'll need to call this methods before quitting, from the main
+Naturally you'll need to call this method before quitting, from the
-event loop, so it has a chance to print its timing data.
+main event loop, so it has a chance to print its timing data.

 Fire up the server, open our timer script, wait for it to finish
 counting, and then exit the browser.
 Then open up Chrome tracing or